 Whether it is curbside pick-up or drop-off, each service will accept different types of materials so be sure to check before placing anything for recycling.

 Specialty Item Recycling

 While the above items are the most commonly recycled items, there are also options to recycle numerous other types of items.
 These include, but are not limited to:

 - Food waste

-These items are not usually picked-up through curb-side programs and must be dropped off somewhere.
+These items are not usually picked-up through curbside programs and must be dropped off somewhere.
 Some stores or communities may have drop-off programs, or you may search the nationwide network for a location.
-You can use the search function at Earth 911 or Recycle Nation.
+You can use the search function on Earth 911 or Recycle Nation’s sites.

 - Polystyrene Recycling Centers-there is a growing list of locations nationwide, visit EPS Industry Alliance or Foam Facts to locate one.

 - Drop-off- additional sites may accept the material, check Earth 911 or Recycle Nation for specifics

 - Mail-in locations-if you cannot find a local site, there are also various mail-in programs available.
 See the list here.

 - Loose fill- for packing peanuts, if you cannot reuse them, local stores, such as UPS, may accept them.
 Contact the Peanut Hotline at 800-828-2214 for more information.